Coveo indexing pipeline

 Consuming

-The last Push API stage transfers items to be processed from the Push API Push API Queue to the item processing manager DPM Queue one by one, or in batch, depending how they where pushed to the Streaming stage.
+This is the last stage of the Push API or Stream API set.
+It transfers items from the Push API queue to be processed by the document processing manager (DPM).
+Items are sent to the DPM queue, one by one or in batch, depending on how they were pushed to the Streaming stage.

-The DPM queue holds the items ready to be processed by the item processing manager (DPM) set of stages.
+The DPM queue holds items ready to be processed by the document processing manager (DPM) set of stages.

-At this stage, when Optical Character Recognition is enabled for a source, Coveo extracts text from images and PDF files (see Optical Character Recognition).
-The extracted text is then searchable in a Coveo-powered search interface and appears in the item Quick view (see Search result Quick view).
+When optical character recognition is enabled for a source, at this stage, Coveo extracts text from images and PDF files.
+The extracted text is then searchable in a Coveo-powered search interface and appears in the item Quick view.
+For details on this technology, see Optical character recognition.

 Processing